Life got busy after Japan, sorry. Here’s the last 6 months in fewest amount of words:

 basically the world’s coolest playground for automotive enthusiasts,

-big thanks to my friend Kieran - as well as friends Diana, Pedro, Marnie, and Eli
+big thanks to my friend Kieran - well as friends Diana, Pedro, Marnie, Cristina, Eli, and the mailman

 but I have some unfinished business.